imperialCHEPI/healthgps/index.md

 |:--:|
 |*Health GPS Component Diagram*|

-- *Health GPS Model* defines the microsimulation executive, core modules and algorithms used to create the virtual population, simulate over time and produce results.
+- *Health GPS Model* defines the microsimulation executive, core modules and algorithms used to create the virtual population, simulate over time, and produce results.
-- *Host application* responsible for parsing the configuration file, initialising supporting infrastructure, compose the HealthGPS instance by assembling the required modules, running the configured experiment, and collect results.
-This compoent is provided as a *console terminal* application, but can equality be a *graphical user interface (GUI)*.
+- *Host application* responsible for parsing the configuration file, initialising supporting infrastructure, compose the Health GPS instance by assembling the required modules, running the configured experiment, and collect results.
+This component is provided as a *console terminal* application, but can equality be a *graphical user interface (GUI)*.
-- *Backend Data Storage* provides an interface (`Data API`) and persistence-agnostic data types (plain old class object - POCO) are required by the modules definition.
-This component provides a contract for all concrete implementations that actually store and retrieve the data.
+- *Backend Data Storage* provides an interface (`Data API`) and persistence-agnostic data types (plain old class object - POCO) are required by the module's definition.
+This component provides a contract for all concrete implementations that manage the storage and retrieve the data.
-- *File-base Data Storage* implements the `Data API` interface to provide a file based storage for the modules data.
-This component can be replaced by a different storage type, e.g. database, without being noticed by the *Health GPS Model* component.
+- *File-base Data Storage* implements the `Data API` interface to provide a file-based storage for the modules data.
+This component can be replaced by a different storage type, e.g., database, without being noticed by the *Health GPS Model* component.

-These componets along with the phisical data storage are the minimum *package* to deploy and use the Health GPS microsimulation.
+These components along with the physical data storage are the minimum *package* to deploy and use the Health GPS microsimulation.
 The *Health GPS Model* defines interfaces for modules and external communication, as shown below, to provide decoupling and flexibility during composition.

 |![Health GPS Modules](/assets/image/modules_diagram.png)|
 |:--:|
 |*Health GPS Modules Diagram*|

 A *modules factory* manages the registration and creation of the module instances required by the *Health GPS model*.
 A concrete implementation of the *backend data storage* interface is injected into the module factory to supply the required data during module creation.
-The simulation executive is reposible for managing the simulation clock and events scheduling, this functionality is provided by the [ADEVS](https://web.ornl.gov/~nutarojj/adevs) library.
+The simulation executive is responsible for managing the simulation clock and events scheduling, this functionality is provided by the [ADEVS](https://web.ornl.gov/~nutarojj/adevs) library.
 The simulation results are streamed asynchronous to the outside world via a concrete implementation of the *message bus* interface provided to the model by the *host application* during initialisation.

 <a name="user-guide"></a>
 ### User Guide
 The *Health-GPS* microsimulation is a data driven modelling framework, combining many disconnected data sources to support the various interacting modules during a typical simulation experiment run.
-The framework provides a pre-populated backend data storage to minimise the learning curve for simple use cases, however advance users are likely to need a more in-depth knowlege of the full workflows.
+The framework provides a pre-populated backend data storage to minimise the learning curve for simple use cases, however advance users are likely to need a more in-depth knowledge of the full workflows.
 A high-level representation of the `Health-GPS workflow` is shown below, it is crucial that users have a good appreciation for the general dataflow and processes to better design experiments and quantify the results.

 |![Health GPS Workflow](/assets/image/workflow_diagram.png)|
 |:--:|
 |*Health GPS Workflow Diagram*|

-As with any simulation model, it is the user's responsability to process and analyse input data, define models hierarchy and fit parameters to data.
+As with any simulation model, it is the user's responsibility to process and analyse input data, define the model’s hierarchy, and fit parameters to data.
 A configuration file (JSON) is used control the simulation running settings and map the *Health-GPS* expected parameters to the user input data and fitted values.
-Likewise, it is the user's responsability to and analyse and quantify the model results, which are saved to a chosen output folder in `JSON` format.
+Likewise, it is the user's responsibility to and analyse and quantify the model results, which are saved to a chosen output folder in `JSON` format.

 |![Health GPS Execution](/assets/image/execution_diagram.png)|
 |:--:|
 |*Health GPS Execution Diagram*|

 The current model output format, JSON (JavaScript Object Notation), is an open standard file format designed for data interchange in human-readable text.
-It is language-independent, however all programming language and major data science tools supports JSON format because they have libraries and functions to read/write JSON structures.
+It is language-independent; however, all programming language and major data science tools supports JSON format because they have libraries and functions to read/write JSON structures.
 To read the model results in R, for example, you need the [`jsonlite`](https://cran.r-project.org/web/packages/jsonlite/vignettes/json-aaquickstart.html) package:
 ```R
 require(jsonlite)
 data <- fromJSON(result_filename)